 Choose your puppy toys wisely.
 There are sponge and rubber toys which may be easily chewed out and swallowed.
 Don’t give them old clothing or shoes to play on as this will only develop bad chewing habits in your pup.
 It is recommended to buy edible chew bones to keep them busy and not to chew on your home furniture.

 Don’t get too excited having a new puppy around and overlook every hazards in your home.
-Take note of items which can cause illness or injury change the situation so that your puppy will be safe and you’ll have lifelong happy times together.
+Take note of items which can cause illness or injury.
+Do not also forget to bring your puppy to a licensed veterinarian or animal clinic for its needed vaccines and immunization.